 * * * *

-The Wikipedia caption for the image of Quasimodo reads: “Esmeralda gives a drink to Quasimodo in one of Gustave Brion‘s illustrations.”
+The lower image is courtesy of Quasimodo – Wikipedia.
+Caption: “‘A tear for a drop of water’ Esmeralda gives a drink to Quasimodo in one of Gustave Brion‘s illustrations.”

 * * * *